jon-edward/wiki_dump/README.md

-A web crawler might make multiple requests to find its file (in addition to navigating with the notorious fragility of a web crawler), while `wiki_data_dump` caches the site's contents - allowing not only a speed boost for multiple uses of the library but protects against accidentally flooding Wikimedia with requests by not relying on requests for site navigation.
+A web crawler might make multiple requests to find its file (in addition to navigating with the notorious fragility of a web crawler), while `wiki_data_dump` caches the site's contents - which not only provides a speed boost for multiple uses of the library but protects against accidentally flooding Wikimedia with requests by not relying on requests for site navigation.